BinWang28/InstructDS_Train/README.md

-# InstructDS (Train, Eval)
-EMNLP 2023: Instructive Dialogue Summarization with Query Aggregations
+# InstructDS: Instructive Dialogue Summarization with Query Aggregations

+This is the repo for **[EMNLP 2023 Dialogue Summarization Work](https://arxiv.org/abs/2310.10981)**

+This part is for `TRAIN` and `EVAL`.
+The demo part can be found at: [InstructDS](https://github.com/BinWang28/InstructDS)

 # Requirements